 Ref.
 Question Policy Principles Q4 Is compartmentation maintained in the roof space?
-Answer Finding/Observation No Roof voids are checked annually by Berneslai Homes, and records are maintained centrally.
-The roof void access hatch in the common areas has been sealed up, and there were no residents present to grant access to any of the top floor flats.
-In other identical blocks within the immediate neighbourhood, the access hatches within the top floor flats were considered to be of low fire resistance.
+Answei Finding/Observation No Roof voids are checked annually by Berneslai Homes, and records are maintained centrally.
+The roof void access hatch in the common areas has not been sealed up as per the other identical blocks within the immediate neighbourhood.
+From the second step of a portable ladder, it was observed that there were masonry walls present between the top floor flats and the common areas.
+The roof void access hatch was considered to be of low fire resistance.

 Ref.
+Question Policy Principles

+Q5 Are electrics, including embedded meters, enclosed in fire rated construction?

+Answer Finding/Observation

-Question Policy Principles Q5 Are electrics, including embedded meters, enclosed in fire rated construction?
-Answe r Finding/Observation No The electric meters at ground and first floor level are currently within cabinets that will provide some fire protection to the common areas, but are unlikely to provide a full 30-minutes fire resistance.
+No The electric meters at ground and first floor level are currently within cabinets that will provide some fire protection to the common areas, but are unlikely to provide a full 30-minutes fire resistance.

+Images